nikunjsingh93/anamorphic_desqueeze/README.md

 # AnamorphicDesqueeze

 Convert your Anamorphic Images from 16:9 to 2.35:1 format on your Phone or Laptop.
-Desqueezing app for anamorphic lenses for smartphones.
+Desqueezing PWA app for anamorphic lenses for smartphones.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.